Set up connection to database

 2 Freya mythology

-To join tables in SQL, we use the JOIN clause to say which tables we want to join, and the ON clause to specify a predicate for joining the tables.
+To join relations in SQL, we use the INNER JOIN clause to say which tables we want to join and the ON clause to specify a predicate for joining the tables.
 Here’s an example:

 query = '''